btcpayserver/woocommerce-plugin/readme.txt

 = Unreleased =

+= 2.2.6 - 2015-04-20
+* Added - New order status setting which also fixes issues with new orders being set to On-Hold and triggering emails

 = 2.2.5 - 2015-04-02 =
 * Fixed - Bundled BitPay PHP Client for releases now includes entire client